-Mykonos is only two hours ahead of Ireland.
+Mykonos is 2 hours ahead of Ireland.

 Mykonos offers an efficient bus system that will get you to and from many of its surrounding towns and attractions.
 Alternatively, walking or cycling are also popular options for getting around Mykonos.